* Euro up vs dollar as risk appetite returns

 Business groups expressed optimism the two sides might be able to de-escalate their trade war, which has sapped economic growth around the globe.

-The yuan was also higher at 7.0938 against the greenback after hitting a three-week high in the Asian trading session of 7.0890.
+China’s yuan was stable after hitting a three-week high in the Asian trading session of 7.0890 per dollar.

-The Swedish crown, which has been beaten up by the prospects of dismal global economic growth as result of trade tensions, got pushed up to a four-day high of 10.8065 against the euro , though its long-term weak trend remains unbroken for now.
+Elsewhere, the Swedish crown, which has been beaten up by the prospects of dismal global economic growth as result of trade tensions, got pushed up to a four-day high of 10.8180 against the euro, though its long-term weak trend remains unbroken for now.

 Our Standards: The Thomson Reuters Trust Principles.